Opinion Polarization by Learning from Social Feedback: Introduction

-The main idea is that individuals express their opinion about an issue and are sensitive to approval and disapproval by their peers.
-Agreement leads to a positive experience which strengthens support on the expressed opinion.
-Conversely, disagreement is assumed to be related to a negative sentiment and decreases support of the current opinion.
-In a wide range of interaction networks this reinforcement leads to the formation of opinion clusters in which agents become collectively more and more convinced of the respective group opinion.
-The process we propose can be seen as an abstraction from recent models of polarization that rely on ideas from argument persuasion \citep{Dandekar2013biased,Maes2013differentiation}.
-However, our model comes with another connotation as the opinion change process is not assumed to involve argument processing but change is mediated by the positive (negative) experience that agreement (disagreement) brings about.
+The main idea is that individuals express their opinion about an issue and are sensitive to approval and disapproval by their peers \citep{Homans1974social}.
+Agreement leads to a positive experience which strengthens \thirdrevision{attachment to the} expressed opinion.
+Conversely, disagreement is assumed to be related to a negative sentiment and decreases \thirdrevision{attachment to the} current opinion.
+In a wide range of interaction networks with sufficiently high modularity this reinforcement leads to the formation of different opinion clusters in which agents become collectively more and more \thirdrevision{committed to their cluster's opinion.} The process we propose can be seen as an abstraction from recent models of polarization that rely on ideas from argument persuasion \citep{Dandekar2013biased,Maes2013differentiation}.
+However, our model comes with another connotation as the opinion change process is not assumed to involve argument processing but \thirdrevision{more elementary responses that are} mediated by the positive (negative) experience that agreement (disagreement) brings about.

+Although this mechanism is derived as a plausible heuristic motivated by psychological research on \emph{implicit} processes of attitude change \citep{Fazio2001automatic,Fazio2004attitude}, its formalization is highly compatible with a subjective and procedural notion of rationality \citep{Simon1978rationality,Goldthorpe1998rational}.
+It gives rise to a reward-driven reinforcement learning scheme that is psychologically plausible yet minimal.
+In the course of the process, agents internalize the expected opinion in their neighborhood and learn to associate values to the different opinion expressions that converge to the payoffs in the corresponding >>opinion game<<.
+This means that classical equilibrium concepts can be applied to characterize the stable macroscopic outcomes of the opinion formation process.
+This bridge from a rather basic process of opinion formation to a setting where game-theoretic tools become applicable is one of the main \thirdrevision{contributions} of the present paper.